Alcohol and Drug Rehab Programs in La Mesa, CA

 855-494-5796

-Palms Detox has been providing ongoing recovery treatment and rehabilitation services to people who live in the La Mesa area.
+Palms Detox has been providing ongoing recovery treatment and rehabilitation services to people who live in the La Mesa, CA. area.
 Today, Palms Detox provides services like substance abuse counseling approach, rational emotive behavioral therapy, vocational rehabilitation services, motivational interviewing, individual psychotherapy, relapse prevention and others in line with its philosophy of following rehabilitation treatments that work best to help addicts achieve sobriety.

 This addiction treatment facility also thinks that the way to get the best result for the client is to offer individual care.
 Services are available in the following settings - inpatient drug and alcohol rehabs, short term drug and alcohol rehab programs, outpatient substance abuse counseling, detox centers, long term drug and alcohol rehab facilities and others.